 Another reason toddlers bite is to express frustration, a feeling which is very common with toddlers because both their communication and motor skills are so limited.

 To a young toddler, it can be funny to see mommy suddenly bolt upright or for a playmate to start crying.
 Toddlers may also bite because they’re teething or they put everything in their mouths anyway, so why not someone’s arm?
 It could be something as simple as hunger.

 But how do you teach your child not to bite?
 Make it very clear that biting is hurtful and point out to your child how much pain their biting has caused.
 Express that biting is wrong and unacceptable and that neither mommy nor daddy likes it.

-If you discover that your child is biting out of frustration, try giving them an alternative to express to people they are having a difficult time.
+If you discover that your child is biting out of frustration, try giving them an alternative to express they are having a difficult time.
 Though language is a difficult task at this age, most toddlers can be taught words that are appropriate for such a situation.
-For instance, “You need to tell mommy or daddy that you need help and not bite us,” or “Show mommy what you need, but don’t bite.
+For instance, “You need to tell mommy or daddy that you need help and not bite us,” or “Show mommy what you need but don’t bite.
 You’ll hurt her if you bite and I know you don’t want to hurt mommy, do you?”